 Thinking about installing a new tub that will give you a place to get away from the world and just relax?
 If so, you're likely wondering about a spa or a whirlpool.
-Many people use the 2 terms interchangeably, not understanding there are differences.
+Many people use the two terms interchangeably, not understanding there are differences.
 While you can create a 'spa experience' using either, a true spa bath is more relaxing and gentle.
-In fact spa baths (or air baths) were originally developed to provide water therapy to patients who might have been injured by the force of moving water.
+In fact spa baths (or air baths) were originally developed to provide water therapy to patients who might have been injured, using the force of moving water.
 Here's some things you might consider when thinking about installing a spa bath.

-What's the Difference Between a Spa Bath and a Whirlpool
+What's the Difference Between a Spa Bath and a Whirlpool?

 Both spas and whirlpool baths have a number of jets running into the tub to create the flow of relaxing bubbles; however, spas only use air to create the bubbles while home whirlpools use a combination air and water.
 The spa's 'air only' bubbles provide a smoother, softer bubble massage, making them better for the total feeling of relaxation.
 Whirlpool jets are stronger, and the combination of water and air move with more force, making them better suited for massaging muscles and joints.